SydneyTechnologies/BatchGpt/README.md

 For more advanced usage of the library for things like, concurrent requests, request timeouts, onResponse callbacks and function calling prompting then below is shows how to setup the gptClass for your needs.

-# ChatGpt Class
+# BatchGpt Class

-The starting point is the ChatGpt class, to utilize most of the features of this library we have to go through the parameters for constructing a ChatGpt class instance.
+The starting point is the BatchGpt class, to utilize most of the features of this library we have to go through the parameters for constructing a BatchGpt class instance.
 Below is a list of all the parameters that can be set for the class, there is however only one required parameter which is the openai object.

 ### Parameters

-Below is a list of all the parameters that can be set in the constructor of the ChatGpt class.
+Below is a list of all the parameters that can be set in the constructor of the BatchGpt class.
 The only required parameter that needs to be set is the openai object.

 | Parameters  | Default         | Description                                                                                                             | Required |
 | ----------- | --------------- | ----------------------------------------------------------------------------------------------------------------------- | -------- |